All-Dings/400000000/README.md

-# Imagess for Dings-Project
+# Media-Files for Dings-Project

-This Repository contains Images for the Dings-Project.
+This Repository contains Media-Files for the Dings-Project.